euc-dev/ws1-sdk-intelligence/docs/Apple/ios-integrate-ws1sdk.md

   - toc
 ---

-Apps integrating the SDK should now also set an instance of type WS1UEMDataDelegate.
-(WS1UEMDataDelegate must be set before enabling IntelSDK).
+Apps integrating the SDK should now also set an instance of type `WS1UEMDataDelegate`. (`WS1UEMDataDelegate` must be set before enabling WS1IntelligenceSDK).
 This is to publish the following UEM specific attributes serialNumber, deviceUDID, username to the Intel backend.
 Integration code is shown below -

 ### WS1UEMDataDelegate